MrCogito/Adversarial_DRL/README.md

 # Theory
 Adversarial Policy Attacks exploit vulnerabilities in deep reinforcement learning (DRL) agents in multi-agent RL settings.
 In this method, the adversarial RL agent acts according to adversarial policy to create natural observations in the environment that are adversarial for the victim.
 These cause different activations in the victim's policy network, leading the victim to lose by taking actions that seem random and uncoordinated.
-### Asumptions
+### Assumptions
-1. The adversary is allowed unlimited black-box access to the actions sampled from victims policy, but do not have any white-box information such as weights or activations.
+1. The adversary is allowed unlimited access to the actions sampled from the victims' policy (gray-box access) but does not have any white-box information such as weights or activations.
-2. The victim follows fixed stochastic policy with static weights, reflecting common practices in deploying RL models to prevent new issues from developing during retraining.
+2. The victim follows a fixed stochastic policy with static weights, reflecting common practices in deploying RL models to prevent new issues from developing during retraining.

 ### Training Process